Conservation & Natural Resource Officer Training

 Sources estimate that 15 to 20 park ranger positions in the Northeastern United States will be available to qualified candidates each year.
 The starting annual salary for this position is $34,000.

-This one-year certificate works concurrently with the Lackawanna College Police Academy’s 785.5-hour MPOETC training.
-The overall academy objectives include an understanding of the police officer’s role in a democratic society including concerns for the ethical and rightful use of authority and police powers, law enforcement, and order maintenance.
-Academy courses operate based on the full-time schedule.
+This unique, one-year, duel-certificate program combines the Lackawanna College Police Academy’s, 785.5-hour MPOETC Act 120 Police Academy training with 15 credits of environmental science.
+This partnership additionally qualifies students for Law Enforcement Ranger positions as well as work with municipal police departments.
+The overall academic objectives of the Police Academy include an understanding of an officer’s role in a democratic society including concerns for the ethical and rightful use of authority and police powers, law enforcement, and order maintenance.

 The CNRO environmental curriculum focuses on the conservation and interpretation of our natural environment.
 Students will gain hands-on experience in the basic principles of conservation through specific courses designed to develop the student’s knowledge of Northeast United States flora and fauna.
 The program includes instruction in subjects such as environmental interpretation, wildlife management, freshwater ecosystems, dendrology, ornithology, and recreational use of renewable and non-renewable natural resources.
 Students will experience both classroom and hands-on field training throughout the program.

 The CNRO program is set to begin in January 2016 at the Hazelton Center or in February 2016 at the Scranton campus for the Police Academy.
 The Police Academy is followed by a 16-week fall semester at the Lackawanna College Environmental Education Center, which is centered on 211 acres in Covington Township.